Variational Analysis in the Wasserstein Space: Optimality conditions

 \subsection{Discussion}

 Before showcasing our first-order necessary optimality conditions in various examples, we discuss several related aspects.

-\paragraph{Relation to classical variational analysis} The conditions in~\cref{theorem:th_first_order_optimality_conditions,theorem:th_fermat_rule} very much resemble their counterpart in Euclidean spaces and Asplund spaces: the negative subgradient of the objective function must lie in the normal cone of the feasible set, provided that a constraint qualification (i.e., the intersection of the horizon subgradient and ``negative'' the normal cone is trivial) and regularity condition on the feasible set hold (i.e., the set $\feasibleSet$ is SNC); e.g., see~\cite{rockafellar2009variational,mordukhovich2018variational} for the corresponding statement in Euclidean spaces (where the SNC condition always holds and thus does not appear) and \cite[§5.1]{mordukhovich2006variationalII} for the infinite-dimensional version.
-Note that these results in Euclidean spaces generalize, among others, the celebrated Karush-Kuhn-Tucker and Lagrange conditions.
+\paragraph{Relation to classical variational analysis.} The conditions in~\cref{theorem:th_first_order_optimality_conditions,theorem:th_fermat_rule} very much resemble their counterparts in Euclidean spaces and Asplund spaces: the negative subgradient of the objective function must lie in the normal cone to the feasible set, provided that a constraint qualification (i.e., the intersection of the horizon subgradient and the ``negative'' normal cone is trivial) and a regularity condition on the feasible set hold (i.e., the set $\feasibleSet$ is \gls*{acr:snc}); e.g., see~\cite{rockafellar2009variational,mordukhovich2018variational} for the corresponding statement in Euclidean spaces (where the \gls*{acr:snc} condition always holds and thus does not appear) and \cite[Section 5.1]{mordukhovich2006variationalII} for the infinite-dimensional version.
+Note that these results in Euclidean spaces generalize, among others, the celebrated Karush--Kuhn--Tucker and Lagrange conditions.

-\paragraph{Comparison with the literature} General necessary optimality conditions in the Wasserstein space are studied in~\cite{Lanzetti2022}, in the smooth (or non-smooth but convex) setting where the constraint is the level set of a real-valued functional, and in~\cite{bonnet2019pontryagin2,bonnet2021necessary,bonnet2019pontryagin} in the different setting of optimal control problems in the Wasserstein space.
+\paragraph{Comparison with the literature.} General necessary optimality conditions in the Wasserstein space are studied in~\cite{Lanzetti2022}, in the smooth (or nonsmooth but convex) setting where the constraint is the level set of a real-valued functional, and in~\cite{bonnet2019pontryagin2,bonnet2021necessary,bonnet2019pontryagin} in the different setting of optimal control problems in the Wasserstein space.
 With this work, we provide a general theory of variational analysis in the Wasserstein space and significantly generalize existing necessary conditions for static optimization.